For Immediate Release

 King is a 6-foot-2 black male with black hair, brown eyes, and a medium skin tone.
 At the time of his disappearance, he weighed approximately 185 pounds.
 His tattoos include an upside down crown with the name “Victoria” underneath it on his left arm, and a horseshoe on his right arm with the name “Robert” underneath it.
 He has no known scars.
 The fugitive has ties in the Memphis area; Greenville, Mississippi; Racine, Wisconsin; Chicago, and Minneapolis, but due to his length of time on the run, authorities say he could be anywhere.

-A reward of up to $25,000 is being offered for information leading directly to King's arrest.
-Anyone with information regarding King's location is asked to contact the nearest U.S. Marshals office, call the U.S. Marshals 24-hour hotline at 1-800-366-0102 or email email@example.com.
+A $25,000 reward is offered for information leading directly to King's arrest.
+Anyone with information is urged to contact the nearest USMS District Office, the U.S. Marshals Service Communications Center at 1-800-336-0102, or submit a tip using USMS Tips.